Why preventing unintended pregnancy is critical

-- Preventing unintended pregnancy is essential to improving adolescents’ sexual and reproductive health and their social and economic well-being.
+- Improving adolescents’ sexual and reproductive health, including preventing unintended pregnancy, is essential to their social and economic well-being.

-- Adolescent childbearing is associated with lower educational attainment among the mothers, and it can perpetuate a cycle of poverty from one generation to the next.
+- Adolescent childbearing is associated with lower educational attainment among mothers, and it can perpetuate a cycle of poverty from one generation to the next.1

-- Almost one-third of pregnancies among adolescents aged 15–19 in Asia* are unintended, and more than half of these end in abortion.
-More than 60% of these abortions occur in countries where the procedure is often unsafe.
+- Almost one-third of pregnancies among adolescents aged 15–19 in Asia* are unintended,1 and more than half of these end in abortion.2–4 More than half of these abortions are unsafe.

-- Of these 14.4 million adolescents, 32% (4.6 million) are using modern contraceptives.
-The most common method is the male condom, followed by implants, the pill and injectables.
+- Of these 12.2 million adolescents, 38% (4.6 million) are using modern contraceptives.
+The most common method is the pill, followed by the male condom and injectables.

-- Among Asia’s subregions, unmet need is highest in Western and Southern Asia, where 74% and 72%, respectively, of sexually active adolescents who want to avoid pregnancy are not using modern contraceptives.
+- Among Asia’s subregions, unmet need is highest in Oceania and Western Asia, where 74% and 68%, respectively, of sexually active adolescents who want to avoid pregnancy are not using modern contraceptives.

-- Young Asian women’s reported reasons for not using contraception despite wanting to avoid pregnancy often include having infrequent sex, not being married, having concerns about side effects, breast-feeding or not having resumed menstruation after a birth, and their or their partners’ opposition to contraception.
+- Young Asian women often report several reasons for not using contraception despite wanting to avoid pregnancy: infrequent sex; not being married; concerns about contraceptive side effects; breast-feeding or not having resumed menstruation after a birth; and their own, their partners’ or others’ opposition to contraception.5

-- In 2016, the estimated annual cost of providing contraceptive services to 4.6 million women aged 15–19 in Asia who use modern contraceptives is $57 million.
-This averages to $12 per user annually.
+- Based on 2017 estimates, the annual cost of providing contraceptive services to 4.6 million women aged 15–19 in Asia who use modern contraceptives is $61 million.
+This averages to $13 per user annually.

 - Service costs include direct costs for contraceptives, related supplies and health worker salaries, as well as the indirect costs of management functions, construction and maintenance of facilities, information and education activities, and other types of program support.

-- If services were improved for the 4.6 million adolescent women currently using contraceptives, costs would increase from $57 million to $63 million.
-Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods, and providers who are trained to work with young people.
+- If services were improved for the 4.6 million adolescent women currently using modern contraceptives, costs would increase from $61 million to $67 million.
+Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with adolescents.

-- If the 9.8 million adolescent women with unmet need were to use the same mix of modern methods as current users and receive improved services, total costs for current and new users would be $203 million annually, an increase of $146 million annually.
+- If the 7.6 million adolescent women with unmet need were to use the same mix of modern methods as current users and receive improved services, total costs for current and new users would be $170 million each year, an increase of $109 million annually.

-- The expanded and improved services for all 14.4 million women who need them would cost $14 per user annually.
-Put differently, the cost per capita in Asia would be seven cents.
+- The expanded and improved services for all 12.2 million women who need them would cost $14 per user annually.
+Put differently, the annual cost per capita in Asia would be six cents.

 - Increased use of modern contraceptives by adolescents wanting to avoid pregnancy would prevent unintended pregnancies, save lives and improve health.

-- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 2,900 per year to 2,400.
+- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 7,800 per year6 to 6,400.

-- Meeting adolescent women’s contraceptive needs requires working on several fronts: ending child marriage, preventing sexual abuse and coercion, increasing girls’ education, empowering girls and women, and providing high-quality contraceptive services.
+- Meeting adolescent women’s contraceptive needs requires policies and practices to end child marriage, prevent sexual abuse and coercion, increase girls’ education, empower girls and women, and provide comprehensive sexuality education and high-quality contraceptive services.

-- Boosting girls’ education increases their ability to make autonomous decisions.
-Studies show that adolescents who are in school are less likely than those not in school to have sex, and more likely to use contraceptives when they do have sex.
+- Boosting the level of education girls receive increases their ability to make autonomous decisions.
+Studies show that sexually active adolescents who are in school are more likely than those not in school to use contraceptives.1

 - Engaging young men in sexual and reproductive health programs can help bring about more gender-equitable attitudes.

-- Adolescents need access to age-appropriate sexual and reproductive health information before they are sexually active.
-Policies and programs should be in place that address the needs of this age-group, including the provision of comprehensive sexuality education.
+- Adolescents need access to medically accurate and complete sexual and reproductive health information before they are sexually active.
+This information should be age-, developmentally and culturally appropriate.
+Policies and programs, including comprehensive sexuality education, should be in put place that address this need.

 - Contraceptive services must be provided in a way that protects young women’s rights to voluntary, informed and confidential contraceptive choice.